 Why do a life review?
 Learn from the wisdom of the crowd!

 Join many others who wrote to their loved ones using our simple “Dear Friends and Family” template.
 Your loved ones will cherish your letter and you will have the mental peace knowing that you have completed an important life task.

-The goal of our Friends and Family Letter template is to help all Americans complete the seven vital tasks of life review while they still can.
+The goal of Who Matters Most Letter template is to help all Americans complete the seven vital tasks of life review while they still can.
 We designed this project based on years of clinical experience caring for thousands seriously ill patients and families.